Varismfa/my_website/README.md

 # my_website

-This is my portfolio website
+This is the code for my interactive CV website.

+Objective : Use this website as a tool to send to employers to learn more about my profile